Spine Surgeons conducting surgery for Myofascial pain

 Non-Surgical Treatment:

-• Pain Management: Nonsteroidal anti-inflammatory drugs (NSAIDs), heat/cold therapy, and other pain management techniques may be recommended to alleviate discomfort.
+• Pain Management: To ease pain and discomfort, options include nonsteroidal anti-inflammatory drugs (NSAIDs), heat/cold therapy, and other pain management techniques.

 Surgical Treatment: